NigelFell/milestone-project1/README.md

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a large animated hero image with cover text describing the image.
         2. As the user scrolls down there's an ethos section communicating the benefits of regular dog grooming, a map indicating the area covered by the mobile service and finally a footer with social media links.
         3. The main points are made immediately with the hero image and ethos section.
         4. The user has several choices to learn more about the organisation.
-They can click on a navigation bar menu option to access a page to view Prices or Gallery of photos and testimonials.
+They can click on a navigation bar menu option to access a page to "Contact" the business, view "Prices" or a "Gallery" of photos and testimonials.
 They can also scroll down the home page to view the ethos section, area covered map and on any page view a footer with social media links for the site that they can access.

     2. As a First Time Visitor, I want to be able to easily navigate throughout the website to find content and contact information.

         1. The site has been designed to be easy to use, fluid and not entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
 The current page is indicated by an underline on the appropriate link.
         2. At the bottom of each page in the footer section there is a link to the home page so that the user always has somewhere to go and doesn't feel trapped when they get to the bottom of the page.
-        3. On the Contact Page, after a form response is submitted successfully a new window is opened showing the data entered.
+        3. On the "Contact" page, after a form response is submitted successfully a new window is opened showing the data entered.
+This will allow the user can easily get back to the website.
-        4. The input boxes on the contact page are checked as valid entries where required and the user prompted if there is a problem.
+        4. The input boxes on the "Contact" page are checked for valid entries where required and the user prompted if there is a problem.
         5. Checking and verifying a postcode is within the mobile service area has been left to a future release of the site.

     3. As a First Time Visitor, I want to be able to view the area covered by the mobile service in a clear presentation.